fscottfoti/togethermap-help/docs/customization.md

 So what do you need to know about this?
 Not as much as you'd think.
 The magic is all in the "properties" sub-dictionary, and you will see "properties" come up a lot in TM templates.  "properties" is part of the GeoJSON spec and allows us to conform with existing conventions - this is where all of the attributes go.
 There are also some higher level attributes which TM adds, like createDate, updateDate, and creator which might be of some use, but for the most part, everything you need is under "properties".

 Here you see name, image_url, and we'll use "caption" instead of "description."
-Note that the "name" attribute on the place is what gets filled in the text box when you edit a place, and the "description" is filled in by the text editor.
+The "name" attribute on the place is what gets filled in the text box when you edit a place, and the "description" is filled in by the text editor.
 The other attributes you can edit when on the place edit page are "icon", "icon_size", and "color".
-Note that these correspond to the 5 html form elements that you see on every place edit page (this is because the most basic, default, mode for a TM collection is simply making and editing markers - if you make custom theming functions, these form elements will disappear because they aren't needed anymore).
+Note that these correspond to the 5 html form elements that you see on every place edit page (this is because the most basic, default, mode for a TM collection is simply making and editing markers using the UI - if you create and use custom theming functions, these form elements will disappear because they aren't needed anymore).

 ```javascript
 {